Outdoor Residential Burning

 Unincorporated areas within Chico Sphere of Influence:

-• Beginning Nov 1, burning is allowed on lots greater than 0.9 acres in size within the Chico Sphere of Influence (see map).
-CAL FIRE burn permits will be required until the end of the declared fire season.
+- Burning is allowed on lots greater than 0.9 acres in size within the Chico Sphere of Influence (see map).
 Burn hours are 8:45am to one hour before sunset.
 Additional requirements listed below, including those for burning on residential lots less than 1 acre in size (.90 to <1 acre).
+For help finding lot acreage - visit Butte County's Parcel Map Viewer.

 Town of Paradise:

-• Beginning Nov 1, burning is allowed with a Town of Paradise Fire Department burn permit.
-Paradise Fire burn permits are required to burn.
+- Town of Paradise Fire Department burn permits are required to burn.
 Burn hours are listed on the burn permit (Note, burn hours for Paradise residents per the burn permit begin at 06:00, which is earlier than the BCAQMD's burn hours for the rest of the county - please be aware that smoke may not disperse as well early in the morning).
 Additional requirements listed below, including those for burning on residential lots less than 1 acre in size.

 Magalia / Upper Ridge:

-• Beginning Nov 1, burning is allowed with a CAL FIRE burn permit.
-CAL FIRE burn permits will be required until the end of the declared fire season.
-Burn hours are 8:45am to one hour before sunset.
+- Burn hours on a permissive burn dayare 8:45am to one hour before sunset.
 Additional requirements listed below, including those for burning on residential lots less than 1 acre in size.

 Within Oroville City limits:

-• Per Oroville Fire Department, Beginning Nov 1, burning is allowed with a Oroville Fire burn permit.
+- Oroville Fire Department burn permits are required to burn.
 Burn hours are listed on the burn permit.
 Additional requirements listed below, including those for burning on residential lots less than 1 acre in size.

 Within Biggs & Gridley City limits: